This post may contain affiliate links. See our affiliate disclaimer here.

-Twenty years ago people lives in an RV for one of two reasons:
+Twenty years ago people lived in an RV for one of two reasons:

 - They were retired and traveling around the country.